tinacms/tina.io/content/blog/using-the-power-of-mdx-with-tina.md

 ``` bash,copy
 npx @tinacms/cli@latest init
 ```
+When you are asked if you want to replace your `_app.js` file, select Y as we want our init command to take care of adding the Tina specific code.
 Step 3: Test Tina

 Run `yarn tina-dev` from the project directory and navigate to [http://localhost:3000/demo/blog/HelloWorld](http://localhost:3000/demo/blog/HelloWorld) , you can then enter edit mode by navigating to http://localhost:3000/admin